eschanet/simplify/README.md

 source simplify/bin/activate
 ```

-### Default install
+### Default installation from pip

-Install the package with pip
+You can install `simplify` directly from pip with

 ```sh
 python3 -m pip install simplify[contrib]
 ```

+Notice that `simplify` is supported and tested for `python 3.7` and `python 3.8`.

-### Development install
+### Development installation

 If you want to contribute to `simplify`, install the development version of the package.
-Fork the repository, clone the fork, and then install
+Fork the repository, clone your fork, and then install from local resources with

 ```sh
 python3 -m pip install --ignore-installed -U -e .[complete]